-- 3.1 Members are reminded that the Licensing of Pavement Cafés Act (NI) 2014 gives the Council the power to set sufficient fees to allow it to recover the full costs of administering the Pavement Cafe Licence Scheme.
-However, the Council has the discretion to charge a reduced fee or to waive all charges. - 3.2 Consultation on the proposed fees commenced on the 6th September and closed on 3rd October, after the statutory 28 day period, as required by the Act. - 3.3 Notice of the consultation was published in the three main newspapers and over 1,000 letters were sent to businesses across Belfast notifying them of the new Act and the proposed fees consultation.

-- 3.4 The consultation sought the views from interested parties and a statement outlining how the fees were prepared was published and made available on the Council's website and at the Building Control offices. - 3.5 Members are reminded that we have engaged extensively with a range of stakeholders throughout the process since the Act was introduced. - 3.6 The matter has been a regular agenda item for our Licensing Customer Forum panel, we have published articles in City Matters, sent e-mails to existing licensees and attended various trade forum meetings including those of Belfast City Centre Management (BCCM) and Belfast Chamber of Trade and Commerce (BCTC) regarding our plans for the implementation of the Act and the proposed fees. - 3.7 As a result of the consultation, a total of 19 responses were received which, based solely on the letters that we sent to potential licensees, equates to a response rate of less than 2% and only 1.5% from individual businesses. - 3.8 A synopsis of the responses received, which includes a return from Hospitality Ulster, has been circulated to the Committee.
+- Members are reminded that the Licensing of Pavement Cafés Act (NI) 2014 gives the Council the power to set sufficient fees to allow it to recover the full costs of administering the Pavement Cafe Licence Scheme.
+However, the Council has the discretion to charge a reduced fee or to waive all charges. - 3.2 Consultation on the proposed fees commenced on the 6th September and closed on the 3rd October, after the statutory 28 day period, as required by the Act. - 3.3 Notice of the consultation was published in the three main newspapers and over 1000 letters were sent to businesses across Belfast notifying them of the new Act and the proposed fees consultation. - The consultation sought the views from interested parties and a statement outlining how the fees were prepared was published and made available on the Council's website and at the Building Control offices. - 3.5 Members are reminded that we have engaged extensively with a range of stakeholders throughout the process since the Act was introduced. - The matter has been a regular agenda item for our Licensing Customer Forum panel, we have published articles in City Matters, sent e-mails to existing licensees and attended various trade forum meetings including those of Belfast City Centre Management (BCCM) and Belfast Chamber of Trade and Commerce (BCTC) regarding our plans for the implementation of the Act and the proposed fees. - 3.7 As a result of the consultation a total of 19 responses were received which, based solely on the letters that we sent to potential licensees, equates to a response rate of less than 2% and only 1.5% from individual businesses. - 3.8 A synopsis of the responses received, which includes a return from Hospitality Ulster, is attached at Appendix 1.

-Summary of Responses
+Summary of responses

-Response from: Total Percent
+Response from Total Percent

 Members of the public 7 37%

-Business owners 9 47%
+Business owners 8 42%

-A group or organisation 3 16%
+A group or organisation 4 21%